cybozu-go/neco/docs/update.md

 -------------------------

 `neco-updater` watches newer version in GitHub releases by comparing its tags.
-The tag MUST contains version number with prefix such as `release-1.2.3`.
+The tag MUST contains version number with prefix.
 The prefix is used to filter build target on CI/CD rules, so `neco-updater` does not consider prefix and compares version number after first hyphen.

+For example, a tag name `release-2018.11.07-1` consist of prefix `release-` and version number `2018.11.07-1`.  `neco-updater` ignores prefix `release-` and use the version number `2018.11.07-1` on a comparison of the tags.

 `neco-update` switches downloading version by data-center environment.
 User must select the environment by `neco config set env ENV` sub-command.